Anthony-Doyle/EmbeddedSystems/ReadMe.md

 Within the Systick the ADC and DAC must be called to allow for consistantly timed sampling aswell as a few incremental time based variable.
 The sinusoid value was also calculated in the systick which isnt strictly nessiscary but ensure accurate DAC outputs.
-This may slow it down if there is is to much computation The Systick must be completeted before the next interrupt is called or there would be delays in the sample rate.
+This may slow it down if there is is to much computation.
+The Systick must be completeted before the next interrupt is called or there would be delays in the sample rate.

 ![image](https://github.com/user-attachments/assets/ea603486-568c-42dd-872e-48bf5ba17569)

 ### ADC error